 4. Repair Drywall and Tape Baseboard

 Fill nail holes and make any drywall repairs before painting.
 I like to sand the walls before I paint, using a metal sanding head attached to a painting pole.
 Sanding the walls files down bumps and removes roller hairs in the existing paint finish.
 It makes the walls nice and smooth.
-Tape off the top of the baseboard with blue tape and remove outlet covers.
+Tape off the top of the baseboard with Frog tape and remove outlet covers.

 5. Cut-in the Ceiling Line

 It will probably take two coats with the brush, unless you're painting a color that's similar to the existing paint.
 Two coats always looks best, though.
-If you don't have a steady hand with the paint brush, you can resort to using blue tape, but it will take a lot longer to insert the tape into the corners, and tape doesn't always leave a straight line, either.
+If you don't have a steady hand with the paint brush, you can resort to using painter's tape, but it will take a lot longer to insert the tape into the corners, and tape doesn't always leave a straight line, either.

 Read More From Dengarden

 - To keep the floor protected from dripping paint, place drop cloths underneath the ladder.
 DO NOT set up the ladder with the feet directly on top of a drop cloth, or the ladder could slide across the floor when you're on it.
 Always keep the ladder feet on the bare floor itself.

 - Pour a little paint into a clean empty gallon can.